paolinodavide/direct-inversion/README.md

 ```bash
 julia -t auto forceIBI/grinter_parallel.jl
 ```
-This will perform the coarse-grained force field optimization.
+This will perform the effective potential reconstruction.

 ### 4. Analyze and Visualize Results
 To plot and analyze the results, run: